FBruzzesi/iso-week-date/docs/contribute.md

 Let's suppose that you already did steps 1-3 from the above list, now you should install the library and its developing dependencies  in editable way.

-First move into the repo folder: `cd iso-week`.
+First move into the repo folder: `cd iso-week-date`.

 Then: